numfocus/gsoc/2017/proposals/ferres_pymc3_vi.md

 Work on documentation for OPVI and Histogram.
 Add a noteboook with comprehensive example using Gelato.

-### May 29th - June 10th
+### May 29th - June 3rd

 *Implement Normalizing and Householder Flows*

-These flows have similar structure so implementing them both at once will be the best decision.
+They have similar interface so implementing them both at once is the best decision

+### June 5th - June 9th

+Debug and documentation period for Flows

+### June 12th - June 16th

+Make sure all works fine.
+This period I leave for unexpected problems caused by my exams

+### June 19th - June 23th, **End of Phase 1**

+Prepare PR to PyMC3 with implemented Flows

-### June 11th - June 23th
+### June 26 - June 30th, **Begin of Phase 2**

-Debug Flows, refine code, improve performance.
+*Implement Langevin Stein Operator*
+This week I devote to LS Operator only

-### July 3rd - July 7th
+### July 3rd - July 14th

-Add documentation for Flows
+Debug period.
+It can be really hard.
+LS Op uses Neural Network Test Functions, here I need much more time for making things work.

-### July 10th - July 23d **End of Phase 2**
+### July 17th - July 21th, **End of Phase 2**

-Implement Langevin Stein Operator with convergence tests

-*Not all tests are supposed to be passed by the end of the Phase 2, making it work is a tough problem according to my past experience*
+Extra time for unexpected problems with convergence, discussions

 ### July 24th - July 28th, **Begin of Phase 3**

-Further work on making LS Op work
+Finishing work with LS Operator, make sure convergence is fine on prepared toy examples

 ### July 31st - August 4th

-Finish LS Op
+*Documentation period*

+Prepare a notebook comparing all variational inference methods

+Begin with ADVI, FullRankADVI

-### August 7th - August 10th
+### August 7th - August 11th

-Add documentaton for Langevin Stein Operator
+Continue with Normalizing and Householder Flows

-### August 11th - August 18th
+### August 14th - August 18th

-Write a notebook with example of LS Op
+Finish with Langevin Stein Operator

 ### August 21st - August 25th, **Final Week**

-Byesian Summer School, not sure I can work here
+Some unexpected stuff with examples / Bayesian Summer School

 ### August 28th - August 29th, **Submit final work**